Aerial fashion photography - woman in white facing a formation of black umbrellas

 A safety-first framework to detect when AI shifts from reactive tool behavior into recursive self-modification.

 Cognitive Singularity Theory (CST) proposes a measurement framework for detecting when an AI system shifts from reactive tool behavior into recursive self-modification.
-It introduces the Cognitive Autonomy Index (CAI), which tracks belief revision dynamics, global workspace coherence, and metacognitive self-evaluation over time.
+It introduces the Cognitive Autonomy Index (CAI) as an exponentially weighted moving average (EWMA) composite that tracks calibration accuracy, belief revision magnitude, and Higher-Order Thought activation over time.

 Key contributions

-• Defines the Cognitive Autonomy Index ($\mathrm{CAI}$) with measurable proxy components
+• Defines the Cognitive Autonomy Index ($\mathrm{CAI}$) as an EWMA composite with measurable proxy components

-• Introduces a fail-closed Hard Gate to reduce false positives
+• Introduces a fail-closed Hard Gate with anti-sandbagging to reduce false positives

-• Frames safety as state-aware alignment with a live monitoring loop
+• Frames safety as state-aware alignment with a Trust Model requiring externalized monitoring

 Recasting Lewin's Field Theory